UnbendableStraw/homepod-restore/README.md

 ## Troubleshooting

 If the restore is unsuccessful, try again from Restore Step 1.
 Usually though, errors are caused by faulty hardware, bad connection to the HomePod, or you didn't do something right.
+See if you recognize any of the errors below with what you got...

-* If you get an ERROR: about `Unable to get SHSH blobs for this device` or `This device isn't eligible` or `Unable to send iBEC to device`, you are likely using the wrong version of idevicerestore or an unsigned .ipsw.
+* If you get an ERROR: about `Unable to get SHSH blobs for this device` or `This device isn't eligible` or `Unable to send iBEC to device`, you are likely using the wrong version of idevicerestore, or an unsigned .ipsw.
 Try redownloading or rebuilding your .ipsw, and try running `brew uninstall d235j/ios-restore-tools/idevicerestore` to install the specific version of idevicerestore needed from Prerequisite Step 4.

 * If you get an error running `make`  during Prerequisite Step 4, or while running idevicerestore, saying `error: call to undeclared function 'irecv_init';`, you will need to work around this by modifying a file;
 * * Go to where your idevicerestore files checked out (usually "/Users/$USER/idevicerestore/src"), edit the file "dfu.c", and delete line 87
 `irecv_init();` <- Delete this!
-* * Now you can proceed with
+* * Now you can proceed through the rest of the guide...
 * * `./autogen.sh`
 * * `make`
 * * `sudo make install`

 * You may see many repeating timeout messages like so: